What Is A Panic Attack?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Having a panic attack can happen to anyone and may be a frightening experience, so much so that an individual may develop a fear of having another that qualifies as its own mental health disorder.
+Having a panic attack (sometimes called an anxiety attack) can happen to anyone and may be a frightening experience.
+Some may even fear having them and develop a mental health condition known as panic disorder.
 While panic attacks can disrupt and negatively impact a person’s quality of life, they are generally considered to be treatable.
 Read on to learn more about what a panic attack feels like, when the experience qualifies as panic disorder, and what treatment options are available.

 iStock/fizkes